-Theme 4: Produce engagement issues Barrier to delivery Justification Priority actions Progress to date An increasing regulatory approach to enforce agricultural practice standards is being introduced Feedback suggests some producers are angry and feel singled out.
-Supporting the linkage to science and extension needs to be maintained and supported.
+Theme 4: Producer engagement issues Barrier to delivery Justification Priority actions Progress to date An increasing regulatory approach to enforce agricultural practice standards is being introduced Feedback suggests some producers are angry and feel singled out. adequate support for change and improve Supporting the linkage to science and extension needs to be maintained and supported.
 Project-based Extension Officers are seen as office workers or pushing a biased conservation agenda.
 It is often a difficult conversation to have when talking about conservation issues or Reef health with producers who don't share similar views.
-1 Training and Development funds available for upskilling (i.e. the psychology of behaviour change and extension techniques).
+Training required.
+Training and Development funds available for upskilling (i.e. the psychology of behaviour change and extension techniques).
 Max Hardy Consultancy has provided some insight with respect to framing questions in the correct manner.
 Focus on management practice alone limits producer engagement for some programs.
-Producers will often seek advice from Extension Officers to address a specific issue that the farmer is experiencing, and although often related, Reef-funded Extension Officers may feel that they do not have the scope to assist or address their issue (rather than seeing this as a mechanism for engagement). with growers around holistic farming systems Although some progress has been made through the Wet Tropics Major Integrated Project (WTMIP), other Extension Officers are still constrained by program delivery (RTIII).
+Producers will often seek advice from Extension Officers to address a specific issue that the farmer is experiencing, and although often related, Reef-funded Extension Officers may feel that they do not have the scope to assist or address their issue (rather than seeing this as a mechanism for engagement). with growers around holistic farming systems which will deliver long-term practice change Although some progress has been made through the Wet Tropics Major Integrated Project (WTMIP), other Extension Officers are still constrained by program delivery (RTIII).
 Theme 5: Data resolution on and validity of models Barrier to delivery Justification Priority actions Progress to date Producers lack faith in P2R models.
 Feedback from workshops early 2019 (introducing Reef Regulations and practice standards).
-Concerns that producers will be punished with extra cost to prove they are doing the right thing. procedure and data analysis methods.
+Concerns that producers will be punished with extra cost to prove they are doing the right thing.
+Deliver workshops that explain the modelling procedure and data analysis methods.
 Involve producers in WQ sample collection.
 Strengthen MERI capacity in the P2R Program and regional NRM groups to support improved Experts from P2R are providing advice on modelling procedures and making data available to industry.
 Projects currently underway to engage (WTMIP) producers in local WQ sampling.
 Herbert WQ Monitoring Program has made significant in-roads to increase producer awareness.